sig-gis/ceo-chatbot/README.md

 │
 ├── notebooks/                # Jupyter notebooks for development, prototyping, demos │
-├── scripts/                  # Python scripts for automation, orchestration, and deployment │
+├── src/                      # Source code (modules and utilities imported by scripts) and scripts │
-├── src/                      # Source code (modules and utilities imported by scripts) │
+├── test/                     # Unit and integration tests │
 ├── .gitignore
 ├── .python-version           # Python version used by uv environment manager